List of Rocko's Modern Life characters: Bev Bighead

-Bev Bighead is a female character of the series.
+Beverly "Bev" Bighead is a female character of the series.
 She is a Harvey Fierstein-esque raspy-voiced cane toad and Ed's wife.
 Bev assumes authority in the Bighead household.
-Unlike her husband, she enjoys the company of Rocko, Heffer and Filburt.
+Unlike her husband, she enjoys the company of Rocko, Heffer, and Filburt.
 She is a party animal who enjoys cooking and sunbathing nude.
 There is evidence that she sees Rocko as more than a neighbor and wants to have an affair with him and she has tried to seduce Rocko on more than one occasion, resulting in Rocko seeing her naked numerous times.
 She also is a possible masochist—she sleeps on sharp objects and has been impaled in the back with a lawn dart by Rocko, but was unaffected by it.
 At one point, she took over Ed's job at Conglom-O for a week when Ed took a leave of absence due to a nervous breakdown and ran the company very well.
 Her favorite bedroom pastime with Ed is to make him crack plates in mid-air with his tongue like clay pigeons.

 Bev is also an incredibly compassionate toad, having taken Earl the vicious dog in when she forces him into a submissive posture for digging out their yard, she falls in love with him and likewise, which is strange for Earl.
 Earl and Ed then vie against one another for Bev's attention and approval, which Ed ultimately loses due to his underhandedness.
 Fortunately, Earl is gone in subsequent episodes and his adoption is for the most part retconned through the rest of the series.